Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 ## Choose tag(s) to send

 At this point, you've created an IoT Agent, but it is not yet setup to send any data to IoT Edge.
-If you click on your newly created agent in the left hand tree view, in the right hand screen, you'll see "add IoT item..".  click on that, then navigate to the tag(s) that you want to send to IoT Hub and add them.
+If you click on your newly created agent in the left hand tree view, in the right hand screen you'll see "add IoT item..".
+Click on that, then navigate to the tag(s) that you want to send to IoT Hub and add them.
 For example, the following screenshots show setting up the "Channel1.Device1.Tag1" sample tag that comes with the KepServerEx simulator.

 ![sample tag](images/Kepware-sample-tag.png)